sabulous/pokemon-shakespeare/README.md

 * Make sure the project folders are at the same level (i.e. within the same parent folder).

-* In your favorite terminal console, browse to `pokemon-shakespeare` folder and run `docker-compose up --build`
+* In your favorite terminal console, browse to `pokemon-shakespeare` folder and run the following:

+  `docker-compose up --build`

 * After the build open your favorite browser and go to `http://localhost:3000`